Difference Between Katakana and Hiragana

 Katakana vs Hiragana

 This alphabet set is used to bring about an effect of emphasis and sometimes even for a stylish appearance.
-However, it is generally avoided in formal settings.
+However, it is avoided in formal settings.

 Comparison Table